terrytangyuan/terrytangyuan.github.com/_posts/2023-07-25-akuity-argo-cd-ai-assistant.markdown

     - Machine Learning
 ---

-*Originally posted on Akuity Blog [here](https://akuity.io/blog/akuity-argo-ai-assistant/).
-Also featured on [Business Wire](https://www.businesswire.com/news/home/20230725088248/en/Akuity-Launches-an-AI-Assistant-for-Argo-CD-to-Help-Troubleshoot-Common-Kubernetes-Deployment-Issues)*
+*Originally posted on [Akuity Blog](https://akuity.io/blog/akuity-argo-ai-assistant/).
+Also mentioned on [Business Wire](https://www.businesswire.com/news/home/20230725088248/en/Akuity-Launches-an-AI-Assistant-for-Argo-CD-to-Help-Troubleshoot-Common-Kubernetes-Deployment-Issues).*

 We are thrilled to announce that the AI Assistant for Argo CD is now available inside the [Akuity Platform](https://akuity.io/akuity-platform/).
 It integrates cutting-edge AI functionality into our product, powered by GPT (Generative Pre-trained Transformer).